Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Trading off Accuracy and Efficiency in Computing

-In other words, in distributed systems we can more specifically frame the trade-off between accuracy and efficiency as a tension between \emph{consistency} and \emph{latency}---the speed with which the system updates.
+\textbf{Accuracy-efficiency trade-offs in distributed computing.} In contrast to a single computer, a \emph{distributed system} is a network of computers that can work together to solve problems.
+Each computer has its own data and performs its own computations, and it shares data and computation results with other computers in the network when necessary.
+Because the computers are in distributed locations---whether in the same data center or across the world--- there are important considerations with regard to how efficiently information can be shared between them.
+When a computer contacts another in the system to request data, it takes time to complete the request and receive the data, reducing time-efficiency.
+There are also issues of accuracy between computers.
+Each computer has its own data---its own view of the state of the overarching system.
+That information is not complete: It is just a subset, which can conflict with the views of the other computers in the system.
+In other words, in distributed systems we can more specifically frame the accuracy-efficiency trade-off as a tension between \emph{consistency} and \emph{latency}\footnote{Latency can be informally thought of as the speed with which the system updates.}.
 There is a trade-off between all of the computers in the system having the same understanding of the data in the system and the time it takes to propagate that understanding throughout the system~\cite{abadi2012tradeoff, brewer12computer}.
-Due to this trade-off, in distributed systems that update their data frequently it is actually quite difficult to quickly build a consistent, holistic understanding of the environment across different computers in the network.
-This is because consistency is a moving target; each computer processes information locally faster than it can share it with the entire network.
-Given that it takes time to communicate, it is hard for computers to stay completely up to date with each other.
-Nevertheless, for the sake of efficiency, individual computers in the system often need to make decisions in the presence of inconsistency.
-Otherwise, because of the tension between consistency and latency, waiting for complete consistency across computers before an individual computer could make local changes would bring the entire system to a standstill.
-Instead, particular distributed system implementations need to answer the question of how much inconsistency and slowness they can each tolerate, which is often application-dependent.
+In distributed systems that update their data frequently it is quite difficult to quickly build a consistent, holistic understanding of the environment across different computers in the network.\footnote{One could informally view consistency is a moving target; each computer processes information locally faster than it can share it with the entire network.} Since it takes time to communicate, it is hard for computers to stay completely up to date with each other.
+For the sake of efficiency, individual computers in the system often need to make decisions in the presence of inconsistency.\footnote{Waiting for complete consistency across computers before an individual computer could make local changes would bring the entire system to a standstill.
+This is especially relevant if a computer in the system experiences a fault; to achieve strong consistency, before proceeding with local computation, all of the other computers would be waiting to hear from a computer that can no longer communicate with them (i.e., they could end up waiting indefinitely).}